Luger-Lab/AUC-analysis/README.md

 ## Repository Organization

 The scripts contained in this collection are broken down in to two categories: plotting scripts and calculators.
-Example data from each category comes from Edwards et al. "Practical Analytical Ultracentrifugation: a guide to the application of fluorescence and absorbance AUC to biological macromolecules" *In preparation*.
-If you use any of the scripts contained within this repository for your research or manuscript preparation, then please cite that paper.
+Example data from each category comes from Edwards et al. "Practical Analytical Ultracentrifugation: a guide to the application of fluorescence and absorbance AUC to biological macromolecules" *Submitted*.

+## Citing the Scripts in this Repository

+If you use any of the following scripts contained within this repository for your research or manuscript preparation, then please cite the following paper(s):

+- `svedberg_equation.py`, `multiple_vHW.py`, or `titration_gradient.py` : Edwards et al. "Practical Analytical Ultracentrifugation: a guide to the application of fluorescence and absorbance AUC to biological macromolecules" *Submitted*.